 What’s most important – information appearing on first few pages on google and on government websites are INCORRECT!
 A lot of websites claim you need entry visa to Jordan in advance, which is not true.
-What’s more you will find this information displayed on Israel border near passport’s windows.
+If you will find this information displayed on Israel border near passport’s windows.
 (Even I got a little confused standing on the border, having this information displayed in front of me.
 It’s a complete nonsense having official information which is not in use).

 Visa to Jordan and Jordan Pass!

 Israel entry/exit fee depending on the length of your stay and also which crossing you are departing from.
-If you use the same land crossing fee would be cheaper.
-If you stay more than 3 days in Jordan and come back the same border you won’t have to pay any entrance fee.
-If you come back after 1 night in Jordan you’ll have to pay 60 JD, after 2 nights 10 JD.
+When you use the same land crossing fee would be cheaper and if you stay more than 3 days in Jordan and come back the same border, you won’t have to pay any entrance fee.
+If you come back after 1 night in Jordan you’ll have to pay 60 JD, after 2 nights 10 JD

-Traveling from Eilat (Israel) to Jordan land border – Rabin Border (Yitzhak).
+Traveling from Eilat (Israel) to Jordan land border – Rabin Border (Yitzhak)

-Jordan land border.
+Jordan land border